Return to Newsroom

 Caring for Central Valley families requires more than just medical care.
 It means investing to attract the brightest medical minds, to expand horizons for children and to enhance support for patients.
 Last year, Community Medical Centers provided $214 million in uncompensated care, medical education, outreach and patient support services to create a healthier Valley for us all.

 That vital “community benefit” spending was equivalent to 15% of the hospital network’s total expenses in fiscal year 2015-16.
-California requires hospitals to give back to the people they serve to retain their nonprofit designation and to report that out publically in an annual Community Benefit Report.
+California requires hospitals to give back to the people they serve to retain their nonprofit designation and to report that out publicly in an annual Community Benefit Report.
 Community uses the funds left over after operating expenses to further our mission of “improving the health status of our community.”
 And in most years, Community invests more than all Fresno-area hospitals combined.

 Since 1996, Community has provided $2.16 billion in community benefit, with the single largest unreimbursed cost being for Medi-Cal patients.
-Statewide, Community Regional Medical Center had second highest number of Medi-Cal patients discharged from the hospital.
+Statewide, Community Regional Medical Center had the second highest number of Medi-Cal patients discharged from the hospital.

 The second largest portion of community benefit investment last year — $58.4 million — was on medical education to attract physicians to a region that has the lowest doctor-to-patient ratios in California.
 Community Medical Centers’ 42-year partnership with one of the nation’s top rated medical schools has encouraged physicians to train — and stay in the Valley.